USBGuard/usbguard/README.md

  * `-p`: Generate port specific rules for all devices.
 By default, port specific rules are generated only for devices which do not export an iSerial value.
 See the `-P` option for more details.

  * `-P`: Don't generate port specific rules for devices without an iSerial value.
 Without this option, the tool will add a `via-port` attribute to any device that doesn't provide a serial number.
 This is a security measure to limit devices that cannot be uniquely identified to connect only via a specific port.
-This makes it harder to bypass the policy since the real device will ocupy the allowed USB port most of the time.
+This makes it harder to bypass the policy since the real device will occupy the allowed USB port most of the time.

  * `-t <target>`: Generate an explicit "catch all" rule with the specified target.
 The target can be one of the following values: `allow`, `block`, `reject`.